damianhakert/damianhakert.github.io/source/handbook/index.md

 1. We ask everyone what they did outside of work the day(s) before.
 1. Sequence of asking people is in order of joining the company, same as on the [team page](https://about.gitlab.com/team/).
 If there are non-team page people in the call we end with those.
 1. Please look if the person you hand over to is present in the participant list so you don't hand over to someone who is not present.
-1. Last person hands over to the first person in the call order that is present (normally Dmitriy) who wishes everyone a good day.
+1. Last person hands over to the first person in the call order that is present (normally Dmitriy) who wishes everyone a good day or whishes everyone a great day her or him self.

 <h3 id="user-communication-guidelines">User Communication Guidelines</h3>